capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 ## Additional Requirements

-You will require at least one **JSON** CloudFormation template in your S3 bucket.
+You will require at least one **.json or .yaml (experimental)** CloudFormation template in your S3 bucket (other file-types are ignored).
 An example of this can be found in /Python/CloudFormation_Templates/basic_ec2_instance.json on [Github](https://github.com/capgemini-psdu/cloud-former-alexa/blob/master/cloud-former-lambda/Python/CloudFormation_Templates/basic_ec2_instance.json).
 This will launch a Linux EC2 instance within the Free Tier of AWS.

 Furthermore, you will need a file entitled 'contacts.csv', in the S3 bucket, in the format: